 - Victoria Slade

 There are many different forms of Life Insurance available.
 Term insurance is often referred to as ‘standard’ Life Insurance.
 This type of cover pays out a lump sum benefit if you were to pass away during the policy ‘term’.

 Mortgage Term Life Insurance is essentially a Term Assurance plan taken out specifically to cover a mortgage loan.
 Please note though that there are two very different types of mortgage life insurance, which are as follows:

-Decreasing term insurance – With this plan the amount of cover declines over time, reaching zero at the end of the policy ‘term’.
+The amount of cover declines over time, reaching zero at the end of the policy term.
 This policy type is often taken out to protect a capital / principal repayment mortgage where the level of debt is being paid down over time.

-Level term insurance – With this plan the amount of cover remains ‘level’ over the policy term.
-This policy type is the same as standard life assurance and is often used to protect an interest-only mortgage as the amount of debt outstanding remains fixed over time.
+The amount of cover remains level over the policy term.
+This policy type is the same as standard Life Assurance and is often used to protect an interest-only mortgage as the amount of debt outstanding remains fixed over time.

-When people ask the ‘what is mortgage life insurance’ question it is also worth noting that the life plan can include critical illness cover.
-With this option added the policy would also payout if you were to suffer a serious illness or injury specified in the plan (which usually consists of around 35 ‘critical illnesses’, including cancer, heart attack and stroke).
+When people ask the ‘what is Mortgage Life Insurance’ question it is also worth noting that the life plan can include Critical Illness Cover.
+With this option added the policy would also pay out if you were to suffer a serious illness or injury specified in the plan (which usually consists of around 40 ‘critical illnesses’, including cancer, heart attack and stroke).